prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 > You must specify the `id` prop of `<Element />` when used inside a User Component

 In the above example, we used `<Element />` to create and configure a new Node inside our User Component.
-We call these Linked Nodes since they are linked to a parent Node via an arbitary `id`.
+We call these Linked Nodes since they are linked to a parent Node via an arbitrary `id`.
 In this case, the `Text` node is linked to the `Hero` node via its "title_text" id.

 Similarly, we could also create a droppable region inside a User Component via a Canvas Node: